 Los Gatos real estate statistics and trends from the RE Report

 How’s the Los Gatos market?
 Real estate inventory and sales often slip in December, during the holiday season, and rise in the summer.
 We saw some of that throughout Silicon Valley, including in the town of Los Gatos.
-Sales are down, though pending sales are up, and inventory is up from last month.
-Properties are selling above list price once again at 105.4%.
+Though inventory is down from a year ago, sales and inventory are up from last month.
+Properties are selling above list price once again at 108.0%.
 Days on market show that while this area might be slower than elsewhere, it’s still a stable seller’s market.

 The real estate numbers below reflect realty data gathered the first week of the month for the past month in Los Gatos 95030 & 95032.
 See the full REReport here.